tqindia/fullstack/README.md

 # Next.js ConnectRPC Firebase

-Next.js serverless APP with Firebase, React Hooks and ConnectRPC Server, It's a demonstartion of how to write RPC.
+Next.js serverless APP with Firebase, React Hooks and ConnectRPC Server, It's a demonstration of how to write RPC.

 ## Motivation